 Solution 1: Reinstalling Outlook

 Click on start.
 In the search box type control panel.
-After opening the control panel, click on the programs icon.
+After opening the control panel, click on the program's icon.
 Look for the Outlook application, right-click on it and then uninstall the Outlook application.
 Restart your computer, download the latest version of Outlook.
-After doing this, you should have fixed Error Code 0X80040154.
+After doing this, you should have fix Error Code 0X80040154.

 Solution 2: Adding Unregistered Files